capaj/Moonridge/README.md

 	  });
 	});
 ```
-Also you need to connect to your backend-Moonridge uses a promise resolution for this.
-See [how in the included smoketest](https://github.com/capaj/Moonridge/blob/8faf7ad4b7c6c0301d70c3d8a346348d2b21e86d/e2e-smoketest/mr-test-ctrl.js#L84)
+Also you need to connect to your backend-just pass a simple object with url property like [HERE](https://github.com/capaj/Moonridge/blob/master/test/e2e-smoketest/react/Fighters.jsx#L7).

+The whole client side api for queries shadows the [Mongoose query API](http://mongoosejs.com/docs/api.html#query-js).

 ## Errorhandling

-All server-client communication is done with [socket.io-rpc](https://github.com/capaj/socket.io-rpc) -another project of mine, so errors are propagated for all server-side calls which return an error(or reject their promise).
-This is especially helpful with schema validation errors.
+All server-client communication is done with [socket.io-rpc](https://github.com/capaj/socket.io-rpc)-another project of mine, so errors are propagated for all server-side calls which return an error(or reject their promise).
+This is especially helpful with schema validation errors, where backend tells the frontend exactly what failed.

 ## Supported browsers
 ### Desktop